Learning to Denoise Biomedical Knowledge Graph for Robust Molecular Interaction Prediction

-Link prediction is increasingly adopted in biomedical knowledge graphs to identify unknown biological relations and interactions between various entities~\cite{kishan2021predicting}.
-The line of works mainly focus on the completion of DTI and DDI relations on KGs.
+Molecular interaction prediction is increasingly adopted in biomedical knowledge graphs to identify unknown biological relations and interactions between various molecular entities~\cite{kishan2021predicting}.
+The line of work mainly focuses on the completion of DTI and DDI relations on KGs.
 TriModel~\cite{mohamed2020discovering} and KG-DDI~\cite{celebi2019evaluation} proposed novel knowledge graph embedding models to learn the informative global structure and semantic knowledge for completing the relations of DTI and DDI, respectively.
 To obtain rich neighborhood information and semantic relations of KG, KGNN~\cite{lin2020kgnn} proposed a graph neural network to learn the structural relations, which enhances the prediction of the DDI relations.
 Subsequently, KGE-NFM~\cite{ye2021unified} developed a unified knowledge graph embedding framework to predict missing DTI links by combining the knowledge graph and recommendation system.
 However, these methods only consider the structure of the biomedical KGs.
 Recent methods proposed various fusion models to integrate the features of molecular graphs and KG embeddings for enhancing DTI~\cite{ma2022kg} and DDI~\cite{chen2021muffin} prediction.
 To focus on the local structure of the predicted entity pairs, SumGNN~\cite{yu2021sumgnn} designed a new method to efficiently emphasize the subgraph structure of the biomedical KG, which aids the drug interaction prediction.
 GraIL~\cite{teru2020inductive} and SNRI~\cite{xu2022subgraph} proposed to model the enclosing subgraph structure and neighboring relational paths around the target triple to effectively predict unknown links.
+Besides, MINES~\cite{liang2024mines} further introduces intercommuncation mechanism and performs prediction on neighbor-enhanced subgraph, which also achieves promising performance.

+To filter out irrelevant entities, AdaProp~\cite{zhang2023adaprop} designed an incremental sampling mechanism to preserve promising targets.
 However, the presence of noise such as entity misalignment, and false positive triples in the KGs greatly degrades the performance of these methods.
-To address the above limitations, we develop reliable structure learning and smooth semantic preservation modules to denoise unreasonable interactions and relations.
+To address the above limitations, we develop reliable structure learning and smooth semantic preservation modules to denoise unreasonable interactions and maintain consistent semantics.